 Allegheny National Forest

 On the road again!
-On day three, you’ll travel 24 miles off of Route 6 to the edge of the Allegheny National Forest, where you couldn't ask for a better setting for a fall road trip.
+On day three, you’ll travel 24 miles off Route 6 to the edge of the Allegheny National Forest, where you couldn't ask for a better setting for a fall road trip.
 See the range of colors from above on the Kinzua Sky Walk, which extends 625 feet into the Kinzua Gorge.
 Partially destroyed by a tornado in 2003, the towers of the Kinzua Viaduct were re-engineered into a skywalk in 2011 with a partial glass overlook.
-Visitors can now enjoy scenic vistas, picnicking, geo-caching, hiking trails, and exhibits in the visitors center.
+Visitors can now enjoy scenic vistas, picnicking, geo-caching, hiking trails, and exhibits in the visitor's center.

-Your next stop is the National Historic District (Bradford) for great antique shopping and handmade chocolates along Bradford’s Main Street.
+Your next stop is the National Historic District (Bradford) for great antique shopping and handmade chocolates along the town's Main Street.
 Just a little over 20 miles north, it’s even more beautiful when the tall trees come alive with color and tower skyscraper-like over the area.
 Bradford’s most famous store is at the Zippo/Case Museum, the only place in the world that carries the complete line of Zippo lighters and Case knives.
 Enjoy a self-guided tour through the 15,000-square-foot attraction that includes the world-famous Zippo Repair Clinic.

 As the sun goes down, it’s time to call it a night.
 Steeped in history and culture, The Lodge at Glendorn is a luxury nature resort designed in the style of the grand family camps of yore.
-Retreat and relax at this one-of-a-kind experience, and be inspired.
+Retreat and relax at this one-of-a-kind experience and be inspired.
 Looking for a more historic surrounding to lay your head?
 The Mountain Laurel Inn is an 1894 mansion with Greek and Colonial Revival architecture, Gothic doors, a circular staircase, and ornate fireplaces.
 A gourmet breakfast is included in your stay.